-Vacation time may be taken only with the prior approval of the employee's supervisor.
+Vacation time should be taken after prior approval by the employee's supervisor.
 Approval of vacation schedules is based primarily on the needs of the agency.
-If there are numerous requests from individuals for the same days off, most notably during high-volume work periods, supervisors will consider various factors, including seniority, business needs, and the time/date that the request was made in determining which (if any) requests will be approved.
+If there are numerous requests from individuals for the same days off, especially during highvolume work periods, supervisors will consider various factors, including seniority, business needs, and the order in which requests were made in determining which, if any, requests will be denied.
 Employee notification of their absence due to vacation time-off must be communicated to colleagues whose work may be affected by their absence.
 Requests submitted that are not in compliance with vacation time approval parameters will be examined on a case-by-case basis, and are not guaranteed to be approved.
-Employees should refer to policy guidelines on the ADP employee website.